 Dr. Carol Mejia LaPerle is Professor and Honors Advisor for the Department of English at Wright State University.
-Her research interests include Renaissance/early modern drama, poetry and culture, the history of race, gender theory, material culture, and affective performances of and in Shakespeare.
+Her research interests include Renaissance/early modern drama, poetry and culture, critical race theory, gender studies, philosophies of will, and affective performances of and in Shakespeare.
 She regularly teaches a survey of early English literature, special topics in early modern drama, and the methods and materials of academic research.
 An active blog site for her Study Abroad program to the Stratford Theatre Festival of Canada can be found here: http://blogs.wright.edu/learn/stratfordcanada/

 “Race in Shakespeare’s Tragedies.”
-Cambridge Companion to Shakespeare and Race (under contract with Cambridge University Press, forthcoming).
+Cambridge Companion to Shakespeare and Race (in press with Cambridge University Press forthcoming 2021).

 ““If I might have my will”: Aaron’s affect and race in Titus Andronicus.”
 Titus Andronicus: The State of Play, edited by Farah Karim Cooper.
 London: Arden Shakespeare Bloomsbury Publishing, 2019.
 135-156.